 2 Chronicles 7:14 — “If my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.”

 Category Archives: Dad

-Proverbs 22:6 “Start children off on the way they should go, and even when they are old they will not turn from it.”
+Proverbs 22:6 – “Train up a child in the way he should go; even when he is old he will not depart from it.”

 My Dad was a Sub-Contractor and laid carpet by trade.
 I filled my weekends and summers working with my Dad laying carpet.
 While being his helper, we would go to buildings, houses, and apartments to pull up the old carpet and install the new one.